kaitlinchaung/fetchngs/README.md

 3. Download FastQ files:
     - If direct download links are available from the ENA API, fetch in parallel via `curl` and perform `md5sum` check
     - Otherwise use [`sra-tools`](https://github.com/ncbi/sra-tools) to download `.sra` files and convert them to FastQ
-4. Collate id metadata and paths to FastQ files in a single samplesheet

-### Synapse ids

-1. Resolve Synapse directory ids to their corresponding FastQ files ids via the `synapse list` command.
-2. Retrieve FastQ file metadata including FastQ file names, md5sums, etags, annotations and other data provenance via the `synapse show` command.
-3. Download FastQ files in parallel via `synapse get`
-4. Collate paths to FastQ files in a single samplesheet

-### Samplesheet format

-The columns in the auto-created samplesheet can be tailored to be accepted out-of-the-box by selected nf-core pipelines, these currently include [nf-core/rnaseq](https://nf-co.re/rnaseq/usage#samplesheet-input) and the Illumina processing mode of [nf-core/viralrecon](https://nf-co.re/viralrecon/usage#illumina-samplesheet-format).
-You can use the `--nf_core_pipeline` parameter to customise this behaviour e.g. `--nf_core_pipeline rnaseq`.
-More pipelines will be supported in due course as we adopt and standardise samplesheet input across nf-core.

 ## Quick Start